DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 ---

 Deep networks trained on large classification benchmarks such as ImageNet often transfer surprisingly well to new tasks.
-Train a classifier on a large source dataset, keep the learned representation, fit a simple linear head on a handful of labeled examples from new classes — and it works.
+Train a classifier on a large source dataset, keep the learned representation, fit a simple linear head on a handful of labeled examples from new classes, and it works.
 Practitioners rely on this all the time.

 But from a theoretical perspective, the phenomenon is puzzling.
 A classifier trained on ImageNet is optimized to separate the ImageNet classes.
 Why should the same representation also make it easy to separate **new** classes that never appeared during training?
 And why should only a handful of labeled examples be enough?

 The main message of this post is:

 > <span style="color:#1e6bd6; font-weight:600;">
 > If supervised pretraining makes each class form a tight cluster in feature space while keeping different class means well separated, then new classes can be learned from only a few labeled examples using a nearest-center classifier.
-This geometric property — class-feature variability collapse — is what makes few-shot adaptation possible.
+This geometric property, class-feature variability collapse, is what makes few-shot adaptation possible.
 > </span>

 The explanation has three parts, each developed in a section below: